jackzhaojin/career-blogs/LinkedIn2025/2025-06-08-adobe-eds-cms-shift/2025-06-08-actual-blog.md

-# The Edge CMS Shift: How Adobe EDS Stacks Up Against the Modern Web
+# How Adobe EDS Stacks Up Against the Modern Web

 *Before we dive in, this series of AEM blog posts will use fictitious language to protect my current and past clients.
-I also support some our other projects as internal SMA for advisory.
+I also support some of our other projects as internal SMA for advisory.
 Instead of saying "we did this x times", I'll choose to say "it's possible to do this".
 This is for client protection.*

 ---